antaldaniel/old_music_dataobservatory_eu/content/data/open-gov/index.md

     maintain data integrity.

 ## Is There Value in Open Data? {#is-there-value-left-in-open-data}

+In the EU, open data is governed by the [Directive on open data and the re-use of public sector information - in short: Open Data Directive (EU) 2019 / 1024](https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1561563110433&uri=CELEX:32019L1024).
+It entered into force on 16 July 2019.
+It replaces the [Public Sector Information Directive](https://eur-lex.europa.eu/legal-content/en/ALL/?uri=CELEX:32003L0098), also known as the *PSI Directive* which dated from 2003 and was subsequently amended in 2013.

+**Open Data** can *potentially* be used.

 -   Open data is often untapped and provides you competitive advantage in scientific research or market intellgience.
 Most open data is not